Collingwood Nightlife Guide 2026 — Where to Go and When

 Transport Options

-• Trams: The 86 tram runs down Smith Street until approximately 1:30am on weekends (later on Friday/Saturday).
-The 109 runs along Victoria Street (southern border).
-Check PTV for exact weekend times.
+- Trams: The 86 tram runs down Smith Street until approximately 1:30am on weekends.
+Check PTV for exact times.

-• Uber/Odi pickup: Smith Street is the easiest pickup spot but gets congested after midnight.
+- Rideshare pickup: Smith Street is the obvious pickup spot but gets congested after midnight.
 Walk to Peel Street or Wellington Street for faster pickups and less surge pricing.

 Safety Tips

-• If you’re alone, use the PTV Night Network planner or pre-book an Uber before you leave the venue.
+- If you’re alone, use the PTV Night Network planner or pre-book a rideshare before you leave the venue.

 The Crawl: A Suggested Route

 6:30pm — Start at Hands Down for a group pre-game.
 Beers and cocktails, outdoor seating, builds the energy.
 8:30pm — Walk to Above Board for one serious cocktail.
 Soak up the craft.
-9:30pm — Hit the Gasometer for a live gig (check listings) or Beermash for a craft beer session.
-11:00pm — Graduate to Black Pearl upstairs for cocktails, or Caz Reitop’s for a speakeasy detour.
+9:30pm — Hit the Gasometer for a live gig (check listings) or Stomping Ground on Gipps Street for a brewery session.
+11:00pm — Graduate to The Gem Bar for a nightcap, or Caz Reitop’s for a speakeasy detour.
 12:30am — Food break at N. Lee Bakery (banh mi) or the Johnston Street kebabs.
-1:00am — If you’ve still got legs, one more at the Prince Patrick Hotel on Johnston Street before heading home.
+1:00am — One more at a Johnston Street pub before heading home via the 86 tram or rideshare from Peel Street.

 Collingwood nightlife in 2026 is the inner north’s beating heart after dark.
-You’ve got world-class cocktails at Above Board, live punk at the Gasometer, speakeasy vibes at Caz Reitop’s, and the kind of pub culture that reminds you why corner pubs matter.
+You’ve got world-class cocktails at Above Board, live music at the Gasometer, speakeasy vibes at Caz Reitop’s, brewery culture at Stomping Ground on Gipps Street, and the kind of pub scene that reminds you why corner pubs matter.
 The suburb doesn’t compete with the CBD’s scale — it doesn’t need to.
 What Collingwood offers is concentration: every good venue within walking distance, no designated driver required, and the kind of variety that means you can have a completely different night out depending on which three doors you walk through.